2008 NBA Finals: Aftermath

 In the 2008–09 season, the Celtics got off to an impressive start with a 27–2 record, marking the best start through 29 games in NBA history.
 However, their momentum halted when they faced the Lakers on Christmas Day in a fateful finals rematch, bringing an end to their franchise-high 19-game winning streak.
 Shortly after the 2009 All-Star Game, Kevin Garnett suffered a devastating right knee injury which sidelined him for the remainder of the season.
 Despite finishing the season with 62 wins, the absence of Garnett had a noticeable impact on the team's performance as they were eliminated in seven games by the Dwight Howard-led Orlando Magic in the 2009 Eastern Conference semifinals.

 The Lakers experienced a resurgence in the subsequent season, winning 65 games and clinching the 2009 NBA championship title in five games after overcoming the Dwight Howard-led Orlando Magic.
 Even though another mid-season injury to Andrew Bynum threatened their title drive, he did come back late in the season.
-The 2008-09 Los Angeles Lakers became the first team since the 1988–89 Detroit Pistons to win the NBA Finals after losing it in the previous year.
+The 2008–09 Los Angeles Lakers became the first team since the 1988–89 Detroit Pistons to win the NBA Finals after losing it in the previous year.

-Both teams would eventually meet again in 2010, where the Lakers exacted revenge by finding themselves pitted against the Boston Celtics for the first time in two years.
+Both teams would eventually meet again in 2010, where the Lakers exacted revenge by finding themselves pitted against the Boston Celtics for the second time in three years.
 The Lakers avenged their 2008 NBA Finals loss and repeated as NBA Champions after besting Boston in seven games, winning their fifth NBA Championship title in the last ten seasons.
-The Lakers would not return to the NBA Finals again until a decade later, where the 2019-2020 team, led by LeBron James and Anthony Davis, won the NBA championship.
+The Lakers would not return to the NBA Finals again until a decade later, where the 2019–2020 team, led by LeBron James and Anthony Davis, won the NBA championship.
 The Celtics would not return to make another appearance in the Finals again until 12 years later in 2022, where the Jaylen Brown and Jayson Tatum-led team eventually succumbed to the Stephen Curry-led Golden State Warriors in six games.
 Two years thereafter, the Celtics would reach the NBA Finals yet again in 2024, emerging victorious in a five-game series over the Luka Dončić and Kyrie Irving-led Dallas Mavericks, garnering their first championship title in 16 years and 18th overall, effectively consolidating their position as the NBA franchise with the highest number of NBA championship titles.
 On the 2024 Celtics championship team as an assistant coach was 2008 Celtics alum Sam Cassell.